press-events/press-events/readme.txt

 == Description ==

+**Press Events is the easiest way to publish, manage and share events on WordPress.**

-Press Events is designed to be the ultimate free events calendar and management plugin for WordPress.
-Start creating and sharing events in minutes with its simple and modern interface, Press Events is really easy to get started.
+Designed to be the ultimate free events calendar and management plugin for WordPress.
+Press Events allows you to start creating and sharing events in minutes, with its simple and modern interface - Press Events is really easy to get started.

 Developers can utilize the built-in hooks and filters to create custom event integrations or even completely custom views and templates.
-Press Events was created to provide a perfect platform to build add-ons and scale your events website.
+Press Events was created to provide a perfect platform to build add-ons and scale your event's website.

+For your visitor's Press Events features a modern look and feel.
+The responsive events calendar is designed to be clean and function well on all screen sizes.

 **Features of Press Events include, but are not limited to:**